Emiliano Pattarello

-Emiliano Pattarello (born 30 July 1999) is an Italian football player.
-He plays for club Arezzo.
+Emiliano Pattarello (born 30 July 1999) is an Italian professional footballer who plays as a right-winger for club Arezzo.

-Club career
+Career

 Bologna

 Born in Dolo, Pattarello was a youth exponent of Bologna.

 Loan to Renate

 On 1 July 2018, Pattarello was signed by Serie C club Renate on a season-long loan deal.
-Four weeks later, on 29 July, he made his debut for Renate as a substitute replacing Matteo Rossetti in the 46th minute of a 2–0 home defeat against Rezzato in the first round of Coppa Italia.
-On 30 September he made his Serie C debut as a substitute replacing Guido Gomez in the 84th minute of a 1–0 home defeat against Fermana.
-On 17 October, Pattarello played his first match as a starter, a 1–0 home defeat against Virtus Verona, he was replaced by Alberto Spagnoli in the 61st minute.
-Pattarello ended his loan to Renate with 17 appearances, but he never played any entire matches and without scoring any goals.
+Four weeks later, on 29 July, he made his debut for Renate as a substitute, replacing Matteo Rossetti in the 46th minute of a 2–0 home defeat against Rezzato in the first round of the Coppa Italia.
+On 30 September, he made his Serie C debut as a substitute, replacing Guido Gómez in the 84th minute of a 1–0 home defeat against Fermana.
+On 17 October, Pattarello played his first match as a starter, a 1–0 home defeat against Virtus Verona; he was replaced by Alberto Spagnoli in the 61st minute.
+Pattarello ended his loan to Renate with 17 appearances, but he never played any entire matches and did not score any goals.

 Loan to Arzignano

-On 20 July 2019, Pattarello was loaned to newly Serie C club Arzignano Valchiampo on a season-long loan deal.
-On 25 August he made his debut for the club in a 0–0 home draw against Piacenza, he played the entire match.
-He became Arzignano's first-choice early in the season.
-Pattarello ended his season-long loan to Arzignano with 23 appearances, including 13 as a starter, without scoring any goals and playing only one entire match, however Arzignano was relegated in Serie D after losing 2–1 on aggregate in the play-out against Imolese, he played both matches.
+On 20 July 2019, Pattarello was loaned to newly promoted Serie C club Arzignano Valchiampo on a season-long loan deal.
+On 25 August, he made his debut for the club in a 0–0 home draw with Piacenza; he played the entire match.
+He became Arzignano's first choice early in the season.
+Pattarello ended his season-long loan to Arzignano with 23 appearances, including 13 as a starter, without scoring any goals and playing only one entire match.
+Arzignano were relegated to Serie D after losing 2–1 (on aggregate) in the play-out against Imolese.
+He played both matches.

 Arezzo

-On 7 July 2022, Pattarello signed with Arezzo in Serie D.
+On 7 July 2022, Pattarello signed for Arezzo in Serie D.